amosproj/2017ws02-side-window-entertainment/README.md

 	* Places API
 	* Knowledge Graph Search API
 * You can create API keys for each service or use one for all
-* Insert your API keys in `api-config.cfg`
+* Insert your API keys in `src/main/resources/api-config.cfg`

 JavoNet:

 * Request a license at [JavoNet][javonet], you can also use the trial version for now
-* Insert the e-mail you have used for registration and the license key in `api-config.cfg`
+* Insert the email you have used for registration and the license key in `src/main/resources/api-config.cfg`

 [cloud-console]: https://console.cloud.google.com
 [vision-api]: https://console.cloud.google.com/apis/api/